ESPShell for Arduino :: Accessing Sketch Variables

 ...

-convar_add(some_variable); ← Register a simple variable
+convar_add(some_variable); ← Register a regular variable

 convar_addp(pointer); ← Register a pointer